North Shore Neighbourhood House Site Redevelopment

 Project Phases

-The project will be built in three phases, to ensure the continued operation of the North Shore Neighbourhood House throughout construction.
+The Hub is being built in three phases to ensure the continued operation of the North Shore Neighbourhood House throughout construction.

 Project Timeline